open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

           },
           {
             "to" : {
-                "url" : "URL of intended recipient A", "SpeakerUri" : "Speaker Uri of intended recipient A" },
+                "serviceUrl" : "URL of intended recipient A", "speakerUri" : "Speaker Uri of intended recipient A" },
             "eventType": "event type B",
             "parameters": {